ludwig-ai/ludwig/README.md

 # Join the community to build Ludwig with us

-Ludwig is an actively managed open-source project that relies on contributions from folks just like yourselves.
+Ludwig is an actively managed open-source project that relies on contributions from folks just like you.
 Consider joining the active group of Ludwig contributors to make Ludwig an even more accessible and feature rich framework for everyone to use!

 <a href="https://github.com/ludwig-ai/ludwig/graphs/contributors">